-For example, consider function
+For example, consider the function

 Find which iterates over the array

-searching for an index where
+A and searches for an element where

 E is stored in

-the indexes smaller than
+deduce that it's true for all the indexes smaller than

 that the first element of

 A is not

 To verify this invariant, GNATprove generates two checks.
-The first
+The first checks

-A to be different from
+A to always be different from

 E in this iteration.